jackcallister/worsley/readme.md

 Worsley is a small flux library heavily inspired by Alt and Flummox.
 I'd suggest using Alt and Flummox at this point as I'm really just having a a bit of fun and learning along the way.
 This library is not feature complete.

-## Worsley
+## Overview

 Regular flux (from the Facebook example) causes two patterns; a lot of boilerplate and singletons.
 Boilerplate makes it difficult to understand and maintain code and singletons become problematic when building isomorphic applications.

 Ideally we can reduce boilerplate and use instances instead.
 This is where a library like Worsley can help.
+It will probably help to look at [this project](https://github.com/jarsbe/book-shelf) which consumes Worsley.

+`npm install worsley@0.0.1-alpha.2`

 ### Actions